About the Site

 Use Of Our Photos

 If you open the details of most of the photos on this website, it will tell you underneath who took it.
 If this includes the phrase "for Motorway Services Online", you are permitted to use that photo on your website and publication, provided you credit "Motorway Services Online" (if online) or "motorwayservices.uk" / "motorwayservices.ie" (if printed) where appropriate.
-Websites must also ensure the photo is saved on their own server.
+Websites must also ensure they have saved their own copy of the photo, rather than 'hotlinking'.

 If the photo credit doesn't include "for Motorway Services Online", we may still be able to licence you the image, but check with us because we'll need to get permission first.
-Others may include a link to the original source or licence.
+Some of those photos may already include a link to the original source or licence.

-Most images on this website carry a small watermark.
-This does not imply Motorway Services Online created the image, but serves to identify when work has been lifted from this website without credit.
+Many images on this website carry a small watermark.
+This does not imply Motorway Services Online created the image, but helps highlight when other people are using our work*.
 Higher resolution and non-watermarked images may be made available when requested.

 User Generated Content

-Motorway Services Online allows individuals to register an account, and submit contributions.
+Motorway Services Online allows individuals to register an account, to submit contributions, and also to register with CommentBox to leave feedback through the CommentBox app.
 For legal reasons we require everybody who wishes to register with the website to either be aged 16 or over, or to be supervised by somebody who is.

 We expect all user contributions to be submitted in good faith.
 This means any contribution: